<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

-Pre-Entry Check Lists for Confined Spaces
+Pre-Entry Checklist for Confined Spaces

-2 MINUTE READ
+Feb 03, 2023 2 MINUTE READ

 OSHA estimates that each year, 2.1 million Americans will enter a confined space at work and 100 won't come home.
 Of these 100 deaths, about 61% are from simple mistakes during construction or routine maintenance.
 Avoid these kinds of workplace accidents by using more complete training and thorough entry preparation.
 The first step in preparing to enter a confined space is the pre-entry checklist used to identify any potential hazards and determine if a permit is required.
 Please remember that during the pre-entry check, communication is a worker's best chance for survival and at least two employees must be onsite during work in confined spaces.

 While completing the pre-entry check, a permit is necessary if any of the following is occurring: detection of a hazardous atmosphere; the space contains a material that has engulfing potential; it's an extremely tight entrance or any other serious safety hazard.
-A permit for certified confined spaces can be found in Appendix D of subpart J in OSHA's 1910 Safety Regulations
+A permit for certified confined spaces can be found in Appendix D of subpart J in OSHA's 1910 Safety Regulations.

 Confined Space Pre-Entry Checklist